UMMS-Biocore/bootcamp/session6/session6.md

 To begin the analysis, you need to upload your *count data file* (comma or semicolon separated (CSV), and tab separated (TSV) format) to be analyzed and choose appropriate separator for the file (comma, semicolon or tab).

 If you do not have a dataset to upload for your trials, you can use the built in demo data file by clicking on the 'Load Demo (Vernia et al.)!' button.
-To work on batch effect correction please use 'Load Demo (Vernia et al.)!' button.
+To work on batch effect correction please use 'Load Demo (Donnard et al.)!' button.
 To start from scracth you can refresh your page.
 <img src="images/data_load.png">

 The count matrix file should be like below.